 Holy Cross Medical Group Adds Cardiologist

-Alexander Llanos, MD specializes in Transcatheter Valve Replacement and Hypbrid Operating Room Procedures
+Alexander Llanos, MD, specializes in Transcatheter Valve Replacement and Hybrid Operating Room Procedures

 FORT LAUDERDALE, Fla. – Holy Cross Hospital President and CEO Patrick A. Taylor, M.D. announced that Alexander Llanos, M.D., has joined the Holy Cross Medical Group, a multi-specialty physician employed group of more than 150 physicians providing services throughout Broward and Palm Beach counties.